Street and park trees

 Street and park trees are valuable community assets with protection under the Natural Assets Local Law 2003 (NALL).
 Because of this, it is an offence to trim, remove, or interfere with Council trees above and below the ground without Council's permission.

-Resident permits - minor street tree trimming
+Resident permits - minor street tree pruning

 To apply for a permit, submit an Application to carry out works on protected vegetation by: